Manuscript wishlist

 -Early readers, chapter books, or lower MG

 -Third-person.
-I would certainly work on the occasional third-person book (especially in the picture book space!), but I have a strong preference for first-person.
+Let me clarify this one: I have worked on, loved, and sold some third-person books, and I would certainly work on more occasionally (especially in the picture book space)!
+But, I still have a strong preference for first-person.
 I personally find it easiest to connect with the narrator(s) and cultivate an authentic kidlit voice in first-person formats.
-(This is just a personal opinion; I have nothing against third-person books in general!)

--I’m not the best fit for graphic novels or comics, but I do enjoy hybrid/illustrated novels!
+-I don’t accept queries for graphic novels or comics, as my “wants” here are very specific and I prefer to request them myself.
+But I do love seeing queries for hybrid/illustrated novels!
 (A MONSTER CALLS by Patrick Ness, a big favorite)

 -Christian religious themes (except for select stories about leaving the religion) or parables

--Art created by AI, or stories about AI
+-Art or text that was created by AI, or stories that include AI as a plot point

 -Supernatural characters besides ghosts (so again, I’m not a fit for faeries, vampires, zombies, werewolves, mermaids, dragons, etc.)